kennethwang14/kennethwang14.github.io/_posts/blog/2014-06-08-level-design-in-worlds-hardest-platformer-2.md

   * **Have a level editor**
   * **Level designing takes a lot of time**

 We designed all 200 levels of <a href="http://fortunessolace.com/whp2thegame" target="_blank">World’s Hardest Platformer 2</a> by hand.
 By manually making every single level ourselves, we were able to make sure that they were all high-quality.
-In this article, I will discuss the design choices we took in the game and the reasons why.
+In this article, I will discuss the design choices we took in the game and the reasons why..

 **Benefits of having a large amount of levels**